-Is the negative reference causing irreversible damage to my career?
+Is the negative reference causing irreversible damage to your career?

-Do I have the time and money to pursue legal remedies?
+Do you have the time and money to pursue legal remedies?

-Sometimes court appearances aren't needed.
-A lawyer can contact the former employer on your behalf.
-Many companies prefer to prevent court actions and simply stop sending references of any kind.
+Sometimes court appearances aren't needed; a lawyer can contact the former employer on your behalf.
+Many companies prefer to prevent court actions and will simply stop sending references of any kind.

-It's difficult to build a positive image in your career.
-Negative references on your professional reference list can undermine your work overnight.
-After 10 years of perfect work and productive contributions, one small mistake could shine brighter than those $50 million contracts you brought to the company.
-Be careful of every word you say and action performed.
+It's difficult to build a positive image, and negative references on your professional reference list can undermine your professional reputation overnight.
+Be careful of every word you say and action performed at work.
 If you don't know if it could hurt, don't take the chance.